SSP for Individuals

-Your nervous system is "on" 24 hours a day, 7 days a week.
+Your nervous system is on 24 hours, 7 days a week.
 It checks all internal and external signals to find out how safe the current situation is for you.
 This is called neuroception.
 The result of this test determines, among other things:

-- whether you feel safe and secure in relationships
+- whether you feel safe and belong in relationships

-- whether you find the contact with others pleasant or rather exhausting
+- whether you find contact with others pleasant or rather stressful

 - whether you can stay relaxed or feel stressed.

-Dr. Stephen Porges has been researching the nervous system and its effect on the subjective experience of humans for 40 years.
-The so-called "polyvagal theory" goes back to his discoveries.
-Based on his findings, Porges has developed an application, the "Safe and Sound Protocol", or "SSP" for short.
+Dr. Stephen Porges has been researching the nervous system and its effect on the subjective experience of human beings for 30 years.
+The so-called “polyvagal theory” stems from his discoveries.
+Based on his findings, Porges has developed an application, the “Safe and Sound Protocol”, or “SSP” for short.
 This aims to stimulate the regulation of the nervous system.
-By systematically training the sense of hearing.
+By systematically training the auditory system.
 This creates a new neural basis.
 This enables a subjective feeling of security.
-It also makes important brain functions more easily accessible.
+It also makes important brain functions more accessible

-This new neural basis enables faster comprehension, easier learning and thus more effective psychotherapy and coaching.
-Because if you feel safe and stable, it is easier for you to deal with unpleasant topics or to hold on to feelings that you previously had to avoid.
-In other words: the self is strengthened, so that you have a better distance to your feelings and are less drawn into difficult situations.
+This new neural basis enables faster comprehension, easier learning and thus more effective coaching.
+After all, if you feel safe and stable, it is easier to deal with unpleasant topics or to hold feelings which you previously had to avoid.
+In other words, the self is strengthened so that one has better distance from one’s feelings and is less likely to be sucked into difficult states.

-The numerous documented effects suggest that the application of the SSP promotes the myelination of the ventral vagus, a protective layer is formed around this cranial nerve, so to speak.
-This enables it to transmit information much faster.
-Sensory perceptions of security, social contact and belonging can thus dominate fearful thoughts and keep the nervous system in a state of calm and stability.
-The here and now can be perceived rather than the here and now.
-Stimuli that actually trigger emotional or sensory memories of the past are preferably located there again.
+The numerous documented effects suggest that the use of SSP advances the myelination of the Ventral Vagus, a protective layer is formed around this cranial nerve, so to speak.
+It is thus enabled to transmit information much faster.
+Sensory perceptions of safety, being socially in touch and belonging can thus dominate anxiety thoughts and keep the nervous system in a state of calm and stability.
+The here and now can be perceived more as here and now.
+Stimuli that trigger emotional or sensory memories of the past in truth are preferentially re-located there.

-The SSP has proven to be particularly effective for clients with:
+The SSP has proven particularly effective with clients with:

 The following effects have been described by users:

-I can switch more easily between different states of arousal.
+- I can more easily oscillate between different states of arousal.